debraysimon/thingpark-global-sim/docs/orphans/dmug-add-message-mode-destination.md

 6. Click **Save**.

-    -\> The Status frame is updated with your last modifications.
+    -\&gt; The Status frame is updated with your last modifications.

-    -\>The cellular AS routing profile in message mode is ready to be allocated to a cellular device:
+    -\&gt;The cellular AS routing profile in message mode is ready to be allocated to a cellular device:

     - Either when creating the device.